Constraining meV Axion Dark Matter with ALMA Observations of the Galactic Center Magnetar SGR 1745-2900: Results

 with $R_*$ the stellar radius.
+To estimate the expected flux density, we evaluate the resonant axion--photon conversion at the radius $r_c$ determined by the plasma condition above, following the approach in Ref. \cite{PhysRevLett.121.241102}.
+At that location, the magnetic field entering the mixing is the local dipolar field, $B(r_c)\propto B_0(R_*/r_c)^3$.
+The emitted signal is set by the flux of ambient DM axions crossing the resonant surface, which depends on the local density $\rho_a$, the infall velocity, and the effective area $\sim r_c^2$, together with the resonant axion--photon conversion in the magnetized pair plasma.
+Dividing the resulting radiated power by the geometric dilution factor $4\pi d^2$ and by the signal bandwidth gives the observed flux density.
 The axion velocity at the conversion point is $v_a^2\simeq 2GM_*/r_c$, with $G$ the gravitational constant and $M_*$ the stellar mass.
 The axion-induced line is broadened by various mechanisms \cite{PhysRevD.97.123001,PhysRevLett.121.241102,PhysRevD.102.023504,PhysRevLett.125.171301}; here the plasma–mirror scenario is adopted.
 The resulting flux density is \cite{DEMIGUEL2025139328}